AbdelkaderDe/DSAG-TechXChange-XP260/exercises/ex4/README.md

 - **Phase 1:**  Apply automated, semver-compatible patches — to safely eliminate  minor vulnerabilities automatically without breaking your existing code.

-- **Phase 2:** Manually upgrade critical direct dependencies across major boundaries — to safely resolve severe architectural risks that automated tools block by default due to potential breaking changes.
+- **Phase 2:**  Upgrade packages to Major-Version — to safely resolve severe architectural risks that automated tools block by default due to potential breaking changes.

 [!WARNING]
 Do not run 'npm audit fix --force' yet. > This command forces npm to upgrade all packages simultaneously—including major version jumps—without giving you a chance to validate breaking changes.
 Follow the phased approach below to maintain full control over the upgrade process.